Share this

 SYSTEMIC INSECTICIDES (NEONICOTINOIDS)

-• Systemic insecticide products are absorbed by one plant part (e.g., stems or roots) and moved to leaves or other plant parts.
+• Systemic insecticides are absorbed by one plant part such as stems or roots.

 • May be applied as a soil drench in spring.
-Adequate rain or irrigation are required to move the product through the soil to the roots.
+Adequate rain or irrigation are required to move it through the soil to the roots.

 • A single application may provide season-long control when applied according to the label directions.